yonasghiwot/grow_smart/README.md

 # Grow Smart

 ## Project Overview
+This ALX
-This project involves developing and deploying a Django-based full-stack web application for green house controlled environment farming.
+project involves developing and deploying a Django-based full-stack web application for green house controlled environment farming.
 The application includes two main apps: one for data visualization and another for handling sensor data and relay control.
 The front-end is enhanced using Bootstrap for a modern and responsive UI/UX.

 ## Table of Contents
 - Project Overview